qooxdoo/qxl.datagrid/readme.md

-A key concept to get to grips with is the DataSource, which provides your data to the DataGrid in a two dimensional array; this data is expected to be fetched asynchronously and on demand, which means that you can have truely massive amounts of data stored on a slow server somewhere, and only get those parts of the data that are visible to the user.
+A key concept to get to grips with is the DataSource, which provides your data to the DataGrid in a two dimensional array; this data is expected to be fetched asynchronously and on demand, which means that you can have truely massive amounts of data stored on a slow server somewhere, and only spend time loading those parts of the data that are visible to the user.
+The DataSource is expected to cache the data which is on display so that it can be obtained immediately and synchronously - although whether the DataSource chooses to cache data which is _not_ on display is entirely up to the implementation of the DataSource.

 To create a DataSource, you have to write your own implementation of `qxl.datagrid.source.IDataSource` - but that's quite straightforward and you can see an example in [qxl.datagrid.demo.biggrid.DummyDataSource](source/class/qxl/datagrid/demo/biggrid/DummyDataSource.js).